HackUnit/Data_Analysis_Final_Project_G1/README.md

 - Slack and Zoom are utilized for communication purposes for coordination among the group's team-mates.
 - Protocols were also established for correct usage by group users when utilizing GitHub.

+## Collaborators

+ - [File of Collaborators](Resources/Collaborators.rtf) and what they have worked on.
+File kept separate to ease in editing.

+#### For Collaborators

+[Link](https://docs.google.com/document/d/1cURwKdMtSmZSuzYFqN_c9lPTZehsTW9BrUK0n6Fs-nE/edit) to editable Segment 2 Rubric Checklist.